datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

+---
+title: "Ambassador Labs subscriptions"
+description: "Check out your subscription details or shop for different subscription editions.
+Depending on your needs, Ambassador Labs has plans for all sizes of companies and applications."
+---
 # Manage my subscriptions

+Ambassador Labs provides a variety of different subscription options depending on your needs.
+Whether you're working with a small team with a few developers or a company with a large number of services and active namespaces, Ambassador Labs has flexible subscription options for you to chose from.

 ## Check or upgrade your subscription

-In user settings, go to the **Subcriptions** section.
+In user settings, go to the **Subscriptions** section.

-You might need to change your subscription to upgrade your experience.
+Here you can change your subscription to upgrade your experience.
 This is where you can monitor your current plan & quotas.
-If you've met some of your plan limits you can adjust it.
+If you've met some of your plan limits, you can upgrade here.

   <p align="center">
     <img src="../../../images/team-subscriptions.png" width="800"/>